-Thus, participants in family constellations are interconnected with others, and have access to information that does not directly concern them.
+Thus, participants in family constellations are connected to each others, and can access information that does not directly concern them.

 I inherit unresolved emotional wounds from my ancestors.

-These memories have an impact on my daily life, without my being aware of it.
+These memories have an impact on my daily life, sometimes without me being aware of it.

 Example: An ancestor participated in a war.
 All of his descendants have inherited a memory of anxiety.